Capitalisk/capitalisk-website/docs/learn-about-clsk.md

 ## Philosophy

 The Capitalisk blockchain ideology is about giving you the incentive to focus on your product and launch it within the Capitalisk ecosystem.
 Unlike ETH, where fees are unavoidably high; Capitalisk enables you to launch your token on a separate blockchain which is only loosely connected to the Capitalisk mainchain.
 Communities will have full control of their ecosystems.
-Capitalisk merely provides the tools to do so.
-We strongly believe in democratized chains and markets.
+Capitalisk merely provides the tools.
+We strongly believe in democratized blockchains and markets.

 ## LDEX